 Course completion reports help you understand which trainees struggle to complete their courses in time, which move faster on their learning paths, and which typically fail to meet their deadlines.
 Thus, you can take the most appropriate actions to support each one of them by changing the course deadlines or offering more study resources to learners who progress at a faster pace.

-These can be comprehensive reports you generate at an organizational level by including all the users in the platform or more restrictive reports that only include a specific department’s users.
+Custom user reports can be generated at an organizational level by including all the users in the platform or more restrictive reports that only include a specific department’s users.
 You can choose the courses you want to see in your report.
 For example, select those that are more recent or those that are due in the near future.

 You can also get a generic, business-level course report that shows how many courses you have in each course style category (e.g. instructor-led courses, self-paced courses, blended courses, etc.).